back

 -

-planning is political and needs to have a clear political orientation, operating under historical and dialectical materialist, decolonial, and abolitionist practices, political philosophies, and methods
+planning needs to have a clear political orientation, and operate under historical and dialectical materialist, decolonial, and abolitionist practices, political philosophies, and methods

 -